Beyond Dichotomy.

 Project Love: What We Make and How it Makes Us with designer Clive Grinyer

-Needful Freedom & the Cognitive Revolution with Mike Brock
+Needful Freedom in the context of Silicon Valley with Mike Brock

 We are Not Machines! with Johannes Jaeger